siqueiralex/topic-coherence/README.md

 # Topic Coherence Evaluation API

 Rest API for semantic coherence evaluation of sets of words (topics).
-Calculated based on the co-occurrence of word pairs (pmi, npmi) inside a (big and good enough) reference corpus, usually Wikipedia or/and News Articles.
+Calculated based on the co-occurrence of word pairs (PMI/NPMI) inside a (big and good enough) reference corpus, usually Wikipedia or/and News Articles.

 This project is based on the work developed by Lau, Jey Han [[1]](#1), [Github](https://github.com/jhlau/topic_interpretability)